-An exposure of the surface to H$_2$O and subsequent cooling down to low temperature reveals a gradual suppression of the 2x2x1 CDW phase: While the valence band at \textit{A} only changes slightly [Fig.~\ref{fig: AL no water}(c)], the backfolded valence band at \textit{L} [Fig.~\ref{fig: AL no water}(d)] shifts towards $E_F$ and its intensity decreases with increasing exposure at fixed temperature, just like the thermal melting of the CDW for the uncovered surface \cite{Monney_temperature-dependent}.
+An exposure of the surface to H$_2$O and subsequent cooling down to low temperature reveals a gradual suppression of the 2x2x1 CDW phase: While the valence band at \textit{A} only changes slightly [Fig.~\ref{fig: AL no water}(c)], the backfolded valence band at \textit{L} [Fig.~\ref{fig: AL no water}(d), reproduced from ref.\cite{May_PRL}] shifts towards $E_F$ and its intensity decreases with increasing exposure at fixed temperature, just like the thermal melting of the CDW for the uncovered surface \cite{Monney_temperature-dependent}.
 This is in line with experiments which used in situ Rb-deposition \cite{Rossnagel_Rb_TiSe} and also found a gradual suppression of the CDW.
 An exposure of 3.2\,kL [Fig.~\ref{fig: AL no water}(c,d)] corresponds to a thermal melting equivalent to approximately 140\,K \cite{May_PRL}.
+Though an increase of water coverage shifts the valence bands away from $E_F$ (up to 130\,meV for the saturation coverage of one monolayer)\cite{Rasch_PRL}, the shift towards the Fermi level induced by the melting of the CDW is greater in magnitude, causing an overall shift of the valence band towards $E_F$ \cite{May_PRL}.
 Figure~\ref{fig: AL 6kL} shows the result of a relatively high exposure of 6\,kL.
 The backfolded band at \textit{L} largely disappears, while the Ti \textit{3d} emission becomes broader in $\vec{k}$- as well as energy-space [Fig.~\ref{fig: AL 6kL}(b)].
-This indicates a further melting of the 2x2x1 CDW upon the high exposure level.
+This indicates a further -- albeit not complete -- melting of the 2x2x1 CDW upon the high exposure level.
 Meanwhile, the situation at $A$ changes drastically.
 Instead of the two bands characteristic for the \textit{A-L} direction, three bands, as one would expect for $\mathit{\Gamma}$\textit{-M}, are reproducibly identified, see Figure~\ref{fig: AL 6kL}(a).